allenai/scicite/README.md

 ## Citing

-If you found our dataset, or code useful, please cite [Structural Scaffolds for Citation Intent Classification in Scientific Publications](https://arxiv.org).
+If you found our dataset, or code useful, please cite [Structural Scaffolds for Citation Intent Classification in Scientific Publications](https://arxiv.org/pdf/1904.01608.pdf).

 ```
 @InProceedings{Cohan2019Structural,
   author={Arman Cohan and Waleed Ammar and Madeleine Van Zuylen and Field Cady},
-  title={{Structural Scaffolds for Citation Intent Classification in Scientific Publications}},
+  title={Structural Scaffolds for Citation Intent Classification in Scientific Publications},
   booktitle="NAACL",
   year="2019"
 }